JarWings/DES207-DES502_Git/README.txt

 --Michael
 ver.0.2.6
 Added depth to testmap, made lockers interactable with the key, added interact icons, added temp sounds for doors and lockers.

+13/03/24
+--Jiancheng
+ver.0.2.7
+Switched the main character's materials to our own creations.